brandur/sorg/content/articles/go-lambda.md

 It's rare to write software and not have it come back to haunt you in a few year's time as it needs to be fixed and upgraded.
-In an craft generally akin to the shifting sands in a whirling windstorm, Go is a rare oasis of stability.
+In a craft generally akin to the shifting sands in a whirling windstorm, Go is a rare oasis of stability.
 More recently there has been some speculation as to [what Go 2.0 might look like][go2], there are still no concrete